Best Time to Post on Instagram in India: Data-Driven Guide for Maximum Reach & Engagement

 How to apply the framework: Identify your PVWs using Instagram Insights (we cover this step-by-step later).
 Align your content format to the PVW characteristics.
 Apply the Competition Offset based on your niche saturation.
 Test for 14 days.
 Measure.
 Adjust.

-5. Table A: Best Time to Post on Instagram in India (Day-Wise)
+Best Time to Post on Instagram in India (Day-Wise)

 The following table represents the most common India-specific patterns based on industry benchmarks and agency-tested data.
 All times are in IST.
 Use these as starting points and refine with your own Instagram Insights.